Directed by Chloe White and Will Davies, 2015 (10 mins)

 The film is set deep in the hills of Sardinia, in a small shepherding town famous for its murals.
 Deeply traditional, the town’s residents still speak their own form of Sardinian.
 Young men gallop up and down the cobbled streets on horseback, and women dress in black.

 This short documentary explores how residents use story and memory to make sense of their lives.
 Some refer to political ideology as a tool of explanation, and others to local memories and lore.
 Story and memory are also embodied in a more tangible way in the production of a dripping ricotta, around which the film hangs.

 Once in Orgosolo

 1,001 Days is a feature documentary in development told through the eyes of a group of South African women who live in one of the poorest urban areas in South Africa, Alexandra, where two thirds of the women are abuse survivors.
 They are on a mission to change the fate of their neighbourhood, right from the beginning- at childbirth.
 Drawing on their own tough experiences of motherhood, these women go from home to home, supporting new mothers in their community through the first 1,001 days of their children's lives.

 1,001 Days takes the audience on a journey through the chaotic and narrow streets of Alexandra as we follow our three main characters on their quest to empower women and change the course of their lives, and their children’s’.

 Our second film for the Barbican, a short film looking at their community project Barbican Box Music.

 We shoot and edit documentaries for humanitarian organisation, Oxfam, and have filmed with them in Nepal and Bangladesh.

-Short film about the devastating impact of tax dodging
+Short film about the devastating impacts of tax dodging

 Documentary, filmed following the Nepal Earthquake.